 - Comments on Long Range Ballistics.

 This article was originally published in the National Rifle Association Journal in 1996 as one of a series of articles, with the title "Even more on Long Range Ballistics".
 It was aimed particularly at Match Rifle Shooters, who in the UK are performers at ranges from 900 to 1200 yards, and are restricted to using the 308 Winchester cartridge and 30 calibre barrels with a weight of less than 2.5Kg or 5lbs.
 Fifteen years later, I did some editing and added some pertinent comments to reflect the changes in attitude and shooting practice over the intervening period.
-That is the version of the article presented here.
+A further look back was added twenty five years later.
+This is the version of the article presented here.

 - Pressure Trials Consortium paper